Mathematics

 Curriculum

 The central focus of MOE’s Mathematics Framework is mathematical problem solving.
-This sets the direction for and provides guidance for the Mathematics Department in the teaching and learning, and the assessment of mathematics.
+This sets the direction for and provides guidance for the Mathematics Department in the teaching and learning and the assessment of mathematics.

 • Goals/Objectives

-- To achieve performance in PSLE by maintaining above National
+- To achieve performance in PSLE by maintaining above

 Average result and improving the quality and quantity passes.